AlphabetsAlphabets/hecto/README.md

 Will be doing that.
 You can't use the arrow keys because I was too lazy to implement them.
 It's not hard, just a lot of typing.

 `s, S`
-moving to the start and end of a line respectively.
+moving to the start of the first character in each line, and the final character of each line respectively.

 `w, b`
 Moving forward a character until the next non-ascii alphabetic character, and moving backward a character until the first non-ascii alphabetic character is found respectively.